Application of blockchain for secure data transmission in distributed state estimation: Introduction

 The DSE algorithms can be classified into two categories, having a global control center, i.e. hierarchical DSE \cite{korres2010distributed, jiang2008diakoptic, zhao2005multi} or fully distributed \cite{minot2015distributed, marelli2015distributed, asefi2020distributed}.
-Both of them are successful in reaching an acceptable solution compared to centralized algorithms.
+Both of them are successful in reaching to an acceptable solution compared to centralized algorithms.
 Alternating direction method of multipliers (ADMM) \cite{boyd2011distributed} that are in the category of distributed optimization \cite{conejo2007optimization}, have been very popular recently.
-In \cite{li2013robust} applying the network gossiping method, a fully decentralized adaptive SE scheme has been presented for the power system.
+In \cite{li2013robust} a fully decentralized adaptive SE scheme has been presented for the power system, via applying the network gossiping method.
 The method enables collaboration between areas to solve the global problem.
-However, there is still an insignificant performance error in comparison to centralized SE.
-Authors in \cite{xie2012fully} presented a fully distributed SE for WAMS, which does not need local observability of all areas.
+However, there is still a significant performance error in comparison to CSE .
+Authors in \cite{xie2012fully} presented a DSE for wide area monitoring system, which does not need local observability of all areas.
 In \cite{sharma2013multi}, a new multi-area SE method is discussed that utilizes a central coordinator; however, there is no need to exchange topology information between areas or from areas to the central coordinator.
 The proposed approach in \cite{guo2016hierarchical}, is a new hierarchical multi-area power system SE, which shares the sensitivity function of local estimators instead of boundary measurements or state estimates.
 As stated by the authors in \cite{guo2016hierarchical}, the approach reduces the information exchange, as well as increases convergence speed.
 In \cite{kekatos2012distributed}, the authors have provided an ADMM based DSE.
 Also, in \cite{minot2015fully} and \cite{minot2015distributed} a DSE process using matrix splitting method for DC and AC SE, respectively.
 For more details, we refer to \cite{gomez2011taxonomy} that presents a brief review of multi-area SE.
-It is to be noted that usually in the literature, the transmission system has been a matter of concern, which we try to follow the same approach.